tapjs/tapjs/docs/src/content/tap-protocol/index.md

-A test point can be marked as `todo` to indicate that it is going to be implemented later, or `skip` to indicate that the test should not be performed in the given context.  `todo` and `skip` are
+A test point can be marked as `todo` to indicate that it is going to be implemented later, or `skip` to indicate that the test should not be performed in the given context.  `todo` and `skip` are handled programmatically to indicate these states.
+Failures of `todo` or `skip` test points will not be treated as failure overall.

-A test point associated with a
-Subtest can also have a `# time=...` directive indicating how long the subtest took to run.
+A test point associated with a Subtest can also have a `# time=...` directive indicating how long the subtest took to run.

 Example: